Skip to Content

 Join the Brittany Goldwyn newsletter today!
 Subscribe

-17 flowers & plants I’ve added that attract beneficial insects in my garden!
+Flowers & plants I’ve added to attract beneficial insects!

 1. Zinnias (Zinnia Elegans)

-And they aren’t just showy.
-As far as attracting beneficial insects, zinnias are known for attracting bees, butterflies, ladybugs, lacewings, parasitic wasps, and more.
-And it’s super easy to harvest zinnia seeds to save for next year, too.
+They aren’t just showy, either.
+Zinnias are known for attracting bees, butterflies, ladybugs, lacewings, parasitic wasps, and more.
+And it’s super easy to harvest zinnia seeds to save for next year, too!

 2. Sweet Alyssum (Lobularia Maritima)